TRaSH-Guides/Guides/CONTRIBUTING.md

 - `cutoffFormatScore` - Upgrade Until Custom Format Score.
 - `minUpgradeFormatScore` - Minimum Custom Format Score Increment.
 - `language` - Language. **(This is only for Radarr)**
-- `items` - Qualities. => The allowed quality sources in reverse order, meaning that the highest quality allowed in your profile is at the bottom of the list.
+- `items` - Qualities. => The allowed quality sources are in reverse order, meaning that the highest quality allowed in your profile is at the bottom of the list.
-- `formatItems` - Custom Formats. => The mandatory Custom Formats that are needed for this quality profiles, excluding the ones that are added with the [cf-groups](cf-groups-explanation)
+- `formatItems` - Custom Formats. => The mandatory Custom Formats that are needed for this quality profiles, excluding the ones that are added with the [cf-groups](cf-groups)

 ### cf-groups